bluescarni/mppp/README.md

 * Clang 3.8 on GNU/Linux 64-bit,
 * MSVC15 on Windows, both 32-bit and 64-bit,
 * MinGW GCC 6 on Windows 64-bit.

+The Intel compiler ICC 17 is occasionally tested on GNU/Linux 64-bit.